808Plays/Keizacord-FE-Repo/README.md

 ## Contact

-If there are any problems, I can typically be found on [Discord](https://discord.gg/keizaron), in the #fire-emblem channel.
+If there are any problems, I can typically be found on [Discord](https://discord.gg/keizaron), in the #fire-emblem channel (just look for whoever has 808 in their name).
 Make sure you read the rules of the server.